mmernik/net-almanac/trunk/almanac/README.txt

 "name": a name for the event.
 Must be a non-empty string (does not need to be unique).

 "iface": the interface.
-Must be a non-empty string.
+Can be any string.

 "url": a URL link for more information.
-Must be a non-empty string.
+Can be any string.

 "router": the router where the event occurs.
-Must be a non-empty string.
+Can be any string.

 "description": a human-readable description of the event.
 Must be a non-empty string.

 "tags": a comma-delimited list of tags.
 The server will automatically parse any input string into this format.
 See tagging documentation for more detail on this.

 "begin_datetime" and "end_datetime": ISO 8601-formatted dates using
-YYYY-MM-DD HH:MM:SS.
+YYYY-MM-DD [HH:MM:SS].
 If the input string isn't as precise, the server will generate the rest.
 The end datetime cannot be before the begin datetime.

+URLs where JSON requests are accepted.
+The header "accept" must contain the JSON MIME "application/json" or the server will render HTML.

+   -URL /event/
+      -POST creates a new object from JSON object in request -You must provide an unused id
+      -GET returns all known objects as JSON

+   -URL /event/<id>/
+      -PUT updates the object in the db from the JSON object in request -The id in the request must match the id in the URL -DELETE deletes the object from the db
+      -GET returns a single JSON object

+   -URL /event/tags/<id>/
+      -GET returns all objects with this tag in JSON

 ** licensing stuff, credits **